slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 With Claude Code, the leap from Cursor agents was apparent.
 You could now hand a task to an agent in the terminal and let it read files, run commands, and come back with a result, with a much stronger grip on my intents, less dumbness (Cursor does something with my code before handing it off to the models; this impacts quality), and faster execution.

 Learning to close the feedback loop was one of the most valuable lessons.
 Any time the model would prompt you for input (e.g., open this for me, run this command for me, etc.), you should think about automating that part as well.
 Over time, I developed more extensive routines and agent loops, and skills helped me formalize those approaches.

+## Claude Desktop/Mobile

+I also subscribed to Claude for its desktop application and mobile app, and this is the first time I'd given it enough context about the company, and turned on memory (a feature I always disable on other platforms), so it could give better advice to me as a founder.
+This has worked quite well, and I am still paying for the subscription, although I am finding no use for any of the advanced features they offer, like:

+- Claude Code via the desktop app
+- Artifact generation (.docx etc. – I'd rather work in Markdown, or have a `/docx` skill in my agent)
+- Claude Design (used it, but the output is rarely adaptable to my needs)

 ## Skills, October 2025